atlza/noDeploy/readme.md

 * **Guillaume Le Roy** [Mu Studio](http://work.withmu.com)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](license.md) file for details

 ## Acknowledgments